Home / Articles

 Cons

-• Kids may still lose them like a $20 pair
+• Kids may still lose them or drop them

-• Premium pick is overkill for very short trips
+• Premium may feel like overkill for occasional trips

 3) JLab JBuddies Studio (Wired) - Best Budget and Best Backup